zakarialoumaizia/zakarialoumaizia/README.md

 ## 🧑‍💻 About Me

-Driven by a passion for digital defense, I'm a **Cybersecurity Researcher** based in Souk Ahras, Algeria 🇩🇿, specializing in **Vulnerability Research**, **Penetration Testing**, and **Full-Stack Development**.
-I've discovered and reported multiple critical vulnerabilities in Algerian financial and governmental institutions, and I'm a **1st Place Winner** at the International Hackathon in AI & Cybersecurity (Kairouan, Tunisia 2026).
-Open to collaborations on security research, secure web/mobile platforms, and DevOps automation. 🔐🚀
+Computer Science graduate with a strong focus on cybersecurity and web/mobile development.
+Server administrator with hands-on experience in vulnerability research and security assessment.
+Discovered multiple critical vulnerabilities in Algerian institutions.
+Active participant in national cybersecurity conferences, programming competitions, and international AI/cybersecurity hackathons.
+Committed to contributing to security-focused teams and innovative projects. 🔐🚀

 - 🔭 Currently working on a full-stack platform for managing university business incubator operations
 - 🌱 Currently deepening my skills in **AI/ML** and applying it to security research